pbiecek/xai_resources/README.md

 * [Statistical Paradises and Paradoxes in Big Data](https://statistics.fas.harvard.edu/files/statistics-2/files/statistical_paradises_and_paradoxes_in_big_data_.pdf); Xiao-Li Meng; (...)
 Paradise gained or lost?
 Data quality-quantity tradeoff. (“Which one should I trust more: a 1% survey with 60% response rate or a non-probabilistic dataset covering 80% of the population?”); Data Quality × Data Quantity × Problem Difficulty;

+* [Explanation Methods in Deep Learning: Users, Values, Concerns and Challenges](https://arxiv.org/pdf/1803.07517.pdf); Gabrielle Ras, Marcel van Gerven, Pim Haselager; Issues regarding explainable AI involve four components: users, laws & regulations, explanations and algorithms.
+Overall, it is clear that (visual) explanations can be given about various aspects of the influence of the input on the output ...
+It is likely that in the future we will see the rise of a new category of explanation methods that combine aspects of rule-extraction, attribution and intrinsic methods, to answer specific questions in a simple human interpretable language.
+Furthermore, it is obvious that current explanation methods are tailored to expert users, since the interpretation of the results require knowledge of the DNN process.
+As far as we are aware, explanation methods, e.g. intuitive explanation interfaces, for lay users do not exist.

 ### 2017

 * [Detecting concept drift in data streams using model explanation](https://www.researchgate.net/publication/320177686_Detecting_concept_drift_in_data_streams_using_model_explanation); Jaka Demšar, Zoran Bosnic; Interesting use case for explainers - PDP like explainers are used to identify concept drift.